Jayda Fransen

-Jayda Kaleigh Fransen is a British far-right politician and activist who was convicted of religiously aggravated harassment in 2018.
+Jayda Kaleigh Fransen (born March 1986) is a British politician and activist who was convicted of religiously aggravated harassment in 2018.
 Formerly involved with the English Defence League (EDL), she left due to its association with drink-fuelled violence.
 She then joined the far-right fascist political organisation Britain First.
 With Paul Golding as leader, Fransen was deputy leader from 2014 to 2019.
 She became acting leader for six months from December 2016 to June 2017, while Golding was imprisoned in December 2016.

 Fransen has been an unsuccessful candidate in several elections since 2014.
 In addition to online anti-Islamic activism, she has marched while holding a white cross, in what she called "Christian patrols", through predominantly Muslim populated areas of Britain.
 In March 2018, she was sentenced to 36 weeks' imprisonment after being convicted of three counts of religiously aggravated harassment.

 Political career

 Leadership of Britain First

 Britain First, formed in 2011, is a British fascist political party founded by Jim Dowson.
 Paul Golding became the leader following the resignation of Dowson, and during this time Fransen was the deputy leader of the party.
 Golding handed over the leadership role to Fransen in November 2016 due to his being sentenced to 2 months in prison for breaching a court order, although Fransen stated that his leave was in order "to address some important, personal family issues".
 Fransen stepped down from her leadership role in January 2019 and left the party.
 She has been described as part of the counter-jihad movement.

 In a May 2019 BBC Northern Ireland Spotlight documentary, Fransen accused Paul Golding of violent abuse.